-GUY M. MANESS, M.D., Clinical Professor of Otolaryngology J. THOMAS BRYAN, M.D., Assistant Clinical Professor of Otolaryngology HERBERT DUNCAN, M.D., Assistant Clinical Professor of Otolaryngology W. G. KENNON, JR., M.D., Assistant Clinical Professor of Otolaryngology MORRIS ADAIR, M.D., Clinical Instructor in Otolaryngology CLYDE ALLEY, JR., M.D., Clinical Instructor in Otolaryngology
+GUY M. MANESS, M.D., Clinical Professor of Otolaryngology MORRIS ADAIR, M.D., Assistant Clinical Professor of Otolaryngology CLYDE ALLEY, JR., M.D., Assistant Clinical Professor of Otolaryngology J. THOMAS BRYAN, M.D., Assistant Clinical Professor of Otolaryngology HERBERT DUNCAN, M.D., Assistant Clinical Professor of Otolaryngology W. G. KENNON, JR., M.D., Assistant Clinical Professor of Otolaryngology WILLIAM E. GREER, M.D., Instructor in Otolaryngology (Thayer V. A. Hospital)

-- 1. Otolaryngology.
+1. OTOLARYNGOLOGY.
 A course of lectures and clinical presentations in which the diseases of the ear, nose, and throat are discussed briefly and the methods of treatment are described.
 One hour a week during the fall quarter of the third year.
+Dr. Maness.

-Dr. Maness. - 2.
-CLINICAL OTOLARYNGOLOGY.
+2. CLINICAL OTOLARYNGOLOGY.
 Groups consisting of one sixth of the third-year class are assigned to clinical work in the outpatient clinic, where they have an opportunity to examine patients, to practice the simpler forms of treatment, to witness and to assist in operations, and to participate in the postoperative care of patients.
 Eight hours a week during one half of one quarter.
 Drs.
-Maness, Bryan and Staff.
+Maness, Bryan, and Staff.